halohalospecial/atom-elmjutsu/README.md

 ### `Elmjutsu: Rename Symbol`

 Renames the symbol across the whole project.
 Take note that this is *not* an undoable operation.

+- Press <kbd>enter</kbd> to rename or <kbd>escape</kbd> to cancel.
+- Uncheck usages to exclude.
-Modified modules with open editors will not be saved automatically.
+- Modified modules with open editors will *not* be saved automatically.
+- Renaming a module will *not* rename the associated file.

 ![rename-symbol](https://github.com/halohalospecial/atom-elmjutsu/blob/master/images/rename-symbol.gif?raw=true)

-Press <kbd>enter</kbd> to rename or <kbd>escape</kbd> to cancel.

 ### `Elmjutsu: Hide Usages Panel`